-SCI 235 1 credit
+SCI 235

-Seminar in Science (F)
+Seminar in Science (F) This course will develop th

 This course will develop the skills and techniques needed to conduct independent research.
 Students will source and analyze scientific information and present scientific findings in written and oral format.
 This will include writing literature reviews, annotated bibliographies and making presentations on various topics in the sciences.
 (Prerequisites: BIO 112 or CHE 112 or PHY 112 and completion or concurrent enrolment in MAT 113, minimum grade C in each course.
 Also, ENG 104, minimum grade C-)